emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ##### Example of using `query_string` in SQL and PPL queries:

-The following is a sample REST API search request in OpenSearch DSL.
+The following is a sample REST API search request in Enegry Logserver DSL.

 ```json
 GET accounts/_search